Issuing an invitation for a foreign spouse to visit Israel

 Inviting a partner or spouse to visit Israel

 Do you want to invite your foreign citizen partner or spouse to visit Israel, but are afraid that their entry into Israel will be rejected by border control officials?
 Looking for helpful information about the procedure for inviting a spouse to Israel, for the purpose of marriage, cohabitation in Israel, or just for a visit?
-Attorney Joshua Pex, an Israeli immigration lawyer, explains what to do and what to avoid, so that you will not get into the unfortunate situation of your spouse being refused entry into Israeli.
+Attorney Joshua Pex, an Israeli immigration lawyer, explains what to do and what to avoid, so that you will not get into the unfortunate situation of your friendship visa being rejected and your spouse being refused entry into Israeli.

 So how can you invite a partner or foreign spouse to visit Israel?

 There are two possible situations of inviting a foreign spouse to visit Israel:

 (1) Inviting citizens of countries exempt from the requirement to obtain a visa before visiting Israel.

 (2) Inviting citizens of states which are not exempt from said requirement.